kyma-project/busola/docs/extensibility/form-section.md

 #### Widget-specific parameters

 - **alert** - information what has to be displayed.
-- **alertFormula** - jsonata formula for information what has to be displayed.
 - **disableMargin** - an optional boolean which disables the margin outside the alert body.
 - **type** - type of alert:
   - **information** - Defalut